qtile/qtile/docs/manual/contributing.rst

 Writing code
 ============

-To get started writing code for Qtile, check out our guide to :doc:`hacking`.
+To get started writing code for Qtile, check out our guide to :ref:`hacking`.

 Submit a pull request
 ---------------------